pbartkowiak-dev/discord-dice-ui/README.md

 ## The One Ring 2e <a id="the-one-ring-2e"></a>

-Allows roll unique TOR dice in the app.
-Calculates the roll results.
-Takes into the consideration factors:
+The app now allows to roll unique TOR dice.
+It calculates the roll results automatically and takes into the consideration factors:
 - Hero's conditions (_Weary_, _Miserable_)
 - Rolling the _Favoured_ or _Ill-Favoured Roll_
 - Rolling as an Adversary (reverses results for the Feat Die)
 - Shows the results clearly on Discord chat

 Interface:
 [![TOR Interface](./public/tor-interface.png)]()

 Skill Test:
 [![TOR Skill Test](./public/tor-skill-test.png)]()

 Results Modal:
 [![TOR Results Modal](./public/tor-results-modal.png)]()

 Results on Discord: